Karnataka cabinet approves draft bills on hate crime, social boycott | Law-Order

 The Karnataka cabinet on Thursday approved eight draft bills, including the ones on hate speech and hate crimes, prevention of slaughter and preservation of cattle and protection of people from social boycott.

-Briefing reporters after the cabinet meeting, State Law and Parliamentary Affairs Minister H K Patil said the cabinet passed eight draft bills.
-These bills will be tabled in the upcoming Karnataka legislative session in Belagavi.
+Briefing reporters after the cabinet meeting, State Law and Parliamentary Affairs Minister H K Patil said these bills will be tabled in the upcoming Karnataka legislative session in Belagavi.

+The "Karnataka Hate Speech and Hate Crimes (Prevention) Bill, 2025", aimed at curbing the spread, publication, and promotion of content that disrupts social harmony.
+The offences under this law are cognisable, non-bailable and triable by the Judicial Magistrate First Class.

+Anyone committing a hate crime will be punished with imprisonment for a term which shall not be less than one year, but may extend to seven years, with a fine of Rs 50,000.

+The Court may award adequate compensation to the victim, calculating the injury caused due to a hate crime, depending upon the gravity of the crime.

+If an organisation commits offence under the law, then "every person, who, at the time of the offence committed, was in charge of, and was responsible to, such organisation or institution for the conduct of the business of the same, as well as the organisation or institution shall be deemed to be guilty of the offence and shall be liable to be proceeded against and punished accordingly."
+The government also made it clear that organisation or institution "means and includes association of persons whether registered or not".

-Bills that were approved by the cabinet include the Karnataka Hate Speech and Hate Crimes Prevention Bill, the Bayaluseeme Area Development Board (Amendment) Bill, the Malnad Area Development Board (Amendment) Bill, Karnataka Hindu Religious Institution and Endowment (Amendment) Bill.
+Other bills approved by the cabinet include the Bayaluseeme Area Development Board (Amendment) Bill, the Malnad Area Development Board (Amendment) Bill, Karnataka Hindu Religious Institution and Endowment (Amendment) Bill.

 Other bills that received cabinet nod are: Shree Chamundeshwari Kshetra Development Authority (Amendment) Bill, Karnataka Inland Water Transport Rules Bill, Karnataka Prevention of Slaughter and Preservation of Cattle Bill and Karnataka Protection of People from Social Boycott (Prevention, Prohibition and Redressal) Bill.